Morpheus hits the startup big league with 72% success rate, can it sustain it?

 The Morpheus Tritiya is a $0.77 million seed capital fund managed by Morpheus Venture Partners.
 It provides early-stage seed capital to companies operating in India.
 It typically invests $0.01 million in its portfolio companies.

-VentureNursery is an angel backed start-up accelerator.
-It provides capital to young and pre-revenue startups.
-The firm seeks to invest in media & entertainment, retail, e-commerce, consumer technology, education and cleantech sectors.
-It also provides office space, operational infrastructure and access to a pool of expert service providers, such as law firms, company secretary, finance and accounting professionals services.
-It typically invests between $9k and $19k per company.
-The company was founded by Shravan Shroff and Ravi Kiran in 2012 and is based in Mumbai, Maharashtra.
+VentureNursery is a venture capital fund.
+It provides early and growth-stage capital to the companies.
+The firm seeks to invest in media and entertainment, retail, e-commerce, consumer technology, education and cleantech sectors.
+The company was founded in 2012 and is based in Mumbai, Maharashtra.

 - On-demand beauty & wellness services marketplace The Home Salon gets funding from...